Constantin Teașcă: Managerial career

-In 1968, Teașcă went to coach Universitatea Cluj, moving afterwards to Argeș Pitești.
+In 1968, Teașcă returned to "U" Cluj, moving afterwards to Argeș Pitești.
 Subsequently, in the 1970–71 season he had his only experience outside Romania at Turkish side Fenerbahçe, where one of his players was fellow Romanian Ilie Datcu, finishing the season in second place.
 In the following years, Teașcă worked for FC Galați, Steaua București, Șoimii Sibiu and Universitatea Craiova.
 While working for Universitatea, he debuted many young players such as Nicolae Tilihoi, Aurel Țicleanu, Mircea Irimescu, Ion Geolgău and Sorin Cârțu.
 "U" Craiova also managed to win the 1976–77 Cupa României, but he left the team before the final as he had conflicts with many players.
 In the last years of his career, Teașcă worked for several clubs, including in the Romanian lower leagues such as Steagul Roșu Brașov, FCM Galați, Victoria București, Bihor Oradea, Universitatea Craiova and Montana Sinaia, totaling 323 matches as a manager in the Romanian top-division, Divizia A, consisting of 120 victories, 64 draws and 139 losses.